sportsdunia logo

 The Riverside Ground in Chester-le-Street (Image credits: England Cricket official X account/@englandcricket)

 Riverside Ground, Chester-le-Street, is set against the picturesque backdrop of Lumley Castle, adding a touch of scenic beauty to the cricketing action.
-With a capacity of 17,000 and boundary dimensions between 220 and 230 feet, it became a new cricket stadium in England in 1995.
-The ground has seen over 10 Tests, 15+ ODIs, and 7 T20Is.
+With a capacity of 5000 (17000 for internationals) and boundary dimensions between 65-74 meters, it was renovated in 1995.
+The ground has seen over 6 Tests, 27 ODIs, and 8 T20Is.
 Its finest moment came in 2013, when England sealed an Ashes series win on home soil.
 Often overlooked, this new cricket stadium in England offers a serene yet competitive atmosphere, perfect for high-stakes cricket.

 Straight Boundary72–74 m